techidaily/site-ai-vdieo-software/source/_posts/best-tools-to-edit-mp4-tags-on-windows-and-mac-for-2024.md

  Mar 27, 2024• Proven solutions

-It has been some time since Microsoft stopped all support for Windows 7, which left PC users without the[iMovie equivalent Windows Movie Maker](https://tools.techidaily.com/wondershare/filmora/download/).
+It has been some time since Microsoft stopped all support for Windows 7, which left PC users without the [iMovie equivalent Windows Movie Maker](https://tools.techidaily.com/wondershare/filmora/download/).
 Moreover, Windows 10 doesn’t have a built-in app that is dedicated solely to video editing.

 However, you shouldn’t panic if you are looking for [video editing software for Windows 10](https://tools.techidaily.com/wondershare/filmora/download/) since there are plenty of free and affordable options to choose from.
 In fact, finding an app you can use to polish your videos on PC computers, shouldn’t be too difficult even if you have no previous video editing experience.